Model Context Protocol (MCP)

 Model Context Protocol (MCP) FAQs

-MCP is an open standard for secure, controlled, and contextual communication between AI agents and enterprise systems.
+MCP is an open standard ensuring secure, controlled, and context-driven communication between AI agents and enterprise systems.

-In contrast to traditional APIs, MCP centrally unifies context control, permissions, and logging, which reduces administrative effort and increases data security.
+Unlike traditional APIs, MCP centrally manages context control, permissions, and logging, reducing administrative effort and enhancing data security.

-Yes, MCP is easy to integrate with modern AI frameworks such as LangChain or LLamaIndex.
+Yes, MCP integrates seamlessly with modern AI frameworks such as LangChain or LlamaIndex.

-Yes, MCP enables granular access controls, comprehensive audit logging and can be operated entirely in-house.
+Absolutely.
+MCP supports granular access controls, comprehensive audit logging, and can operate entirely within your internal infrastructure.